 The battles have changed.
 Women today, are demanding much more than just an opportunity.
 Equal pay, a place at the high table- the boardroom and greater representation at every forum that counts.
 For many of us, it is hard to imagine how different things were, even a few decades back.
 But a lesson in history is important, especially when we talk about women like Anna Chandy, the first Indian woman to become a judge not only in India but the entire British Commonwealth.
 Anna Chandy, like Cornelia Sorabji before her, was a trailblazer.
 She also has the distinction of being one of the earliest feminists in Kerala.

-Anna Chandy was a beneficiary of a wave of reforms which opened up new avenues to women.
+Anna Chandy was a beneficiary of a wave of reforms that opened up new avenues to women.
 In 1927, Maharani Sethu Lakshmi Bayi opened admissions for women in the Government Law College, Trivandrum despite strong opposition.
-Anna, enrolled for a post-graduate degree in law and was the first woman in not only Travancore, but the entire Kerala to do so.
+Anna enrolled for a post-graduate degree in law and was the first woman in not only Travancore, but entire Kerala to do so.

 A meritorious student throughout, she braved the sneers and comments of all her male colleagues and earned her post-graduate degree in Law, with Distinction in 1929.
 The same year, she was appointed to the Bar and earned considerable fame as a lawyer fighting criminal law cases.